Denise Juneau: Montana State Superintendent of Public Instruction

 Since Juneau took office in 2009, she reported that Montana's graduation rate increased 4.7 percent, while the dropout rate decreased 1.3 percent since the state had started tracking these numbers in 2000.
 Juneau oversaw the development of Montana's "Schools of Promise Initiative", an $11.5 million, three-year project which used federal grant money "to help teachers' union leaders, school board officials, and administrators attempt to address students' academic and social-emotional needs in some of the state's most disadvantaged schools."
 The academic results of that program have been mixed.

 Juneau gave a speech at the 2012 Democratic National Convention in which she praised U.S. President Barack Obama's education policy.

 In 2015, Juneau was awarded the Alumni Council Award for Outstanding Contributions to Education, from the Harvard Graduate School of Education.
 She also received the National Education Association's 2015 Leo Reano Memorial Award.

 Superintendent of Seattle Public Schools

 In April 2018, Seattle Public Schools board unanimously voted to elect Denise Juneau as the next superintendent of Seattle Public Schools.
 She began on July 1, 2018.

+In March 2020, during the COVID-19 pandemic, and with Washington state's schools closed, she announced that Seattle Public Schools would not transition to online learning, for equity reasons.

 Personal life

-Juneau is an enrolled member of the federally recognized Mandan, Hidatsa, and Arikara Nation through her mother, Carol Juneau.
-Her father, Stan Juneau, was Blackfeet and died of COVID-19 in 2020.
+Juneau is an enrolled citizen of the federally recognized Mandan, Hidatsa, and Arikara Nation through her mother, Carol Juneau.
+Her father, Stan Juneau, was enrolled with the Blackfeet Nation and died of COVID-19 in 2020.
+She is also a descendant of the Tlingit and Haida peoples.

 She is openly gay and the first such candidate to run for federal office in Montana.
 In November 2015, Juneau confirmed she had twice been arrested while a college student for driving under the influence.